 The SHOWER SHIRT™, a Class 1 Medical Device is a post-surgical, water-resistant, garment designed to prevent post-surgical drain or catheter sites from coming into contact with water while showering.
-The clinical purpose is to reduce post-surgical infections, more commonly known as Surgical Site Infections.
+The clinical purpose is to reduce post-surgical infections…more commonly known as Surgical Site Infections.
 Many surgical procedures involve the placement of surgical drains, tubes, ports and catheters which penetrate the skin.
 This medical paraphernalia can act as a portal for bacteria to enter the wound site.
 Tap water contains bacteria.
 Thus exposure to water significantly increases the risk of post-surgical infections.
-Patients are routinely instructed by their physicians not to shower until drains are removed, which may span up to three weeks for mastectomy patients, and many months for dialysis and other surgery patients.
-I contacted Lisa and asked her to answer the following questions:
+Patients are routinely instructed by their physicians not to shower until drains are removed.
+This may span up to three weeks for mastectomy patients, and many months for dialysis and other surgery patients.
+I contacted Lisa Crites who invented the Shower Shirt and asked her to answer the following questions:

 How did the idea come to you?